 Troy real estate is some of the most expensive in Michigan, although Troy house values don't compare to the most expensive real estate in the U.S.

-Troy is a decidedly white-collar city, with fully 90.46% of the workforce employed in white-collar jobs, well above the national average.
+Troy is a decidedly white-collar city, with fully 90.47% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Troy is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Troy who work in management occupations (14.12%), healthcare (9.52%), and business and financial occupations (9.47%).
+There are especially a lot of people living in Troy who work in management occupations (13.52%), business and financial occupations (9.38%), and architecture and engineering (9.19%).

 Also of interest is that Troy has more people living here who work in computers and math than 95% of the places in the US.

 Troy is an extremely ethnically-diverse city.
 The people who call Troy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Troy residents report their race to be White, followed by Asian.
 Important ancestries of people in Troy include German, Polish, Irish, English, and Italian.

 The most common language spoken in Troy is English.
 Other important languages spoken here include Langs. of India and Chinese.